Buildbot no longer supports Python 2.7 on the Buildbot master.

 Update the source to the desired revision, but do not remove any other files generated by previous builds.
 This allows compilers to take advantage of object files from previous builds.
 This mode is exactly same as the old

 Update the source, but delete remnants of previous builds.
 Build steps that follow will need to regenerate all object files.

-like all Steps, this indicates the directory where the build will take place.
+Like all Steps, this indicates the directory where the build will take place.
 Source Steps are special in that they perform some operations outside of the workdir (like creating the workdir itself).

-if True, bypass the usual behavior of checking out the revision in the source stamp, and always update to the latest revision in the repository instead.
+If True, bypass the usual behavior of checking out the revision in the source stamp, and always update to the latest revision in the repository instead.
 If the specific VC system supports branches and a specific branch is specified in the step parameters via

-defaultBranchparameters then the latest revision on that branch is checked out.
+defaultBranch, then the latest revision on that branch is checked out.